 This self-paced online training program on the assessment of juvenile offenders and evaluation of juvenile waiver to adult court is presented by Dr. Randy Salekin.
 The course is intended to comprehensively cover important topics and factors related to the juvenile justice system and assessment of youthful offenders while embedding developmental psychopathology principles in the assessment process.
 This course covers six main topic areas with respect to this type of assessment.
-First, the course will briefly overview the juvenile justice system and psychologist’s role in the system.
+First, the course briefly overviews the juvenile justice system and the role of psychologists’ in the system.
 Second, the course examines ways in which to assess deception in children and adolescents.
-Third, the course will help clinicians and researchers understand personality functioning in youth and discuss how the Big 5 factor model of general personality applies to youthful offender evaluations.
-Fourth, the course will cover the assessment of risk for dangerousness, maturity, and treatment amenability and readiness, integrating the topics of veracity of reporting and personality.
-In addition, developmental maturity will be embedded in the discussion of all topic areas given its importance in the assessment and treatment of juvenile offenders.
-Fifth, the course will discuss psychological measures that can be used in disposition and transfer measures.
-Finally, this course will discuss and provide practical guidelines for how psychological evaluations can be constructed and framed within a developmental perspective, and how such information can be communicated to relevant court personnel or treatment providers via psychological reports and/or testimony.
+Third, the course helps clinicians and researchers understand personality functioning in youth and discuss how the Big 5 factor model of general personality applies to youthful offender evaluations.
+Fourth, the course covers the assessment of risk for dangerousness, maturity, and treatment amenability and readiness, integrating the topics of the veracity of reporting and personality.
+In addition, developmental maturity is embedded in the discussion of all topic areas given its importance in the assessment and treatment of juvenile offenders.
+Fifth, the course discusses psychological measures that can be used in disposition and transfer measures.
+Finally, this course discusses and provide practical guidelines for how psychological evaluations can be constructed and framed within a developmental perspective, and how such information can be communicated to relevant court personnel or treatment providers via psychological reports and/or testimony.
 The fee for this training program is $500 and includes all materials.
 In addition, case studies and other case-relevant information is provided for training purposes.
-Throughout the training program there will be quizzes that must be passed at 70% in order to advance in the course.
+Throughout the training program, there are quizzes that must be passed at 70% in order to advance in the course.
 Once the course is completed participants will complete a course evaluation and then will be able to print their certificate of completion.

 This training program is relevant for professionals who want to obtain or strengthen skills in juvenile court including those involved in civil and criminal forensic mental health assessment and community settings, and those who work at the intersection of clinical psychology and law.
 This training program is for beginner, intermediate, and advanced level clinicians.